-The number of well-trained warriors times their rate of fire, divided by re-supply deadlines, times cruising and battle speeds; divided by the defender’s throw-weight, ability to dig in, armor plate, maneuver, evade detection and replace casualties; times ...
+The number of well-trained warriors, times their rate of fire, divided by re-supply deadlines, times cruising and battle speeds; divided by the defender’s throw-weight, his ability to dig in, armor plate, maneuver, evade detection and replace casualties; times ...
 These and many other constants and variables make up an intricate threat formula whose complex elements weapon managers have compulsively refined.

 Several thousand years ago, the Chinese philosopher Sun Tzu, perhaps the ultimate military theoretician on Earth, listed five non-negotiable requirements for victory: